samdutton/ilt/video/element/index.md

 ---
 layout: guide
 chapter: High performance video for the web
-section: Make the most of the video element
+title: Make the most of the video element
-section-number: 5
+index: 5
 ---

 Duration: 5:00